tlevine/www.thomaslevine.com/content/!/hip-data-nonsense/index.md

 the data.
 We've recently moved from filing cabinets and libraries all the way to Hadoop clusters and
 [low-power hard drives](http://aws.amazon.com/glacier/), so it recently has become reasonable to just save anything.
-Or so this guy might say.

 Where do all of these data come from?
 I think part of this big data thing is that the data are collected more automatically than they were before.
 Before